 1963 Fresh from their success with The Fantasticks, songwriters Tom Jones and Harvey Schmidt make their Broadway debut with 110 in the Shade based on N. Richard Nash's drama, The Rainmaker.
 It runs 330 performances at the Broadhurst Theatre.

-1994 Actor Raul Julia dies today after suffering a stroke.
+1994 Actor Raul Julia dies after suffering a stroke.
 He is 54.
-Heavily involved in the Public's New York Shakespeare Festival, he starred in The Threepenny Opera and The Cherry Orchard, as well as Broadway's Nine and movies such as "The Addams Family".
-At his funeral, friend Susan Sarandon said he "asked all the big questions and smoked all the big cigars."
+Heavily involved in the Public's New York Shakespeare Festival, he starred in The Threepenny Opera and The Cherry Orchard, as well as Broadway's Nine and movies such as The Addams Family.
+At his funeral, friend Susan Sarandon says he "asked all the big questions and smoked all the big cigars."

-2002 Adolph Green, the legendary Broadway lyricist librettist and screenwriter who, with partner Betty Comden, created On the Town, Bells Are Ringing, On the Twentieth Century, Peter Pan, The Will Rogers Follies, Wonderful Town and "Singin' in the Rain," dies of natural causes at his Manhattan home.
+2002 Adolph Green, the legendary Broadway lyricist librettist and screenwriter who, with partner Betty Comden, created On the Town, Bells Are Ringing, On the Twentieth Century, Peter Pan, The Will Rogers Follies, Wonderful Town, and Singin' in the Rain, dies of natural causes at his Manhattan home.

-2008 Tony Award nominee Milton Katselas, a respected director, acting teacher, author, painter and founder of the Beverly Hills Playhouse acting school, dies at age 75.
+2008 Tony Award nominee Milton Katselas, a respected director, acting teacher, author, painter, and founder of the Beverly Hills Playhouse acting school, dies at age 75.
 Mr. Katselas directed over 60 plays including Butterflies Are Free, the original Off-Broadway production of Edward Albee's The Zoo Story, and the Broadway production of Private Lives that starred Elizabeth Taylor and Richard Burton.

 2013 The world premiere of Sharr White's WWI-set drama The Snow Geese opens on Broadway at the Samuel J. Friedman Theatre.
 Mary-Louise Parker stars as a newly widowed woman who must come to terms with the enormous debt left by her husband, and her son's impending deployment overseas.
-Directed by Daniel Sullivan, the cast also includes Danny Burstein, Victoria Clark, Evan Jonigkeit and Christopher Innvar.
+Directed by Daniel Sullivan, the cast also includes Danny Burstein, Victoria Clark, Evan Jonigkeit, and Christopher Innvar.